alexwlchan/alexwlchan.net/src/_articles/2018/2018-09-24-assume-worst-intent.md

 Six thousand comments, and all of them civil, polite and well-mannered.

 How did this happen?
-It it just a nice corner of the Internet that was hidden away, protected from the world, that I've now exposed by putting its URL on a big screen?
+It's just a nice corner of the Internet that was hidden away, protected from the world, that I've now exposed by putting its URL on a big screen?
 No, it's because they had a really strong and active set of moderators people who were looking at the content, stamping down on bad behavior, stamping down on people making abusive comments.